 (b) Negotiate with ECS to modify the terms and conditions of this Agreement to reflect ECS' receipt of electric energy service under the best available alternative electric energy supply.

 Unless Customer has previously elected one of the above options, if the No. 21 Schedule with the Rebate Structure is available for service before March 1, 2000, ECS shall enter into a electric energy supply agreement under the No. 21 Schedule with the Rebate Structure and provide Compression Services to Customer in accordance with the terms and conditions of this Agreement.
+Upon execution of the No. 21 Schedule with Rebate Structure by ECS, ECS shall advise Customer of the final terms and conditions of the No. 21 Schedule with Rebate Structure.

 ARTICLE 6